B0-B/noledger.io/README.md

 sudo node server
 ```

-To specify the port provide a CL argument
+otherwise a port can be provided via command line argument
 ```bash
 sudo node server 3000 # start the node on port 3000
 ```

 For the default port open https://localhost in the browser.
+Access the web client by pressing the button on the landing page.

 <br>

+## Standards